 Automatic mode allows for fast, no-brainer shooting that lacks the precision of manual mode but doesn’t require professional knowledge or setup time, making it by far the easiest shooting mode for both professionals and casual users.

 Automatic or Digital modes on cameras are designed to always find the “correct” depth of field and focus for any image, and while this is often good for ease of use and speed, the camera’s idea of “correct” may not be the same as the photographer’s.
-Often, this means the image that’s supposed to be in focus is blurry, especially at a low light level, and an image meant to convey depth and perspective will have a shallow depth of focus.
+Often, this means the image that’s supposed to be in sharp focus is blurry, especially at a low light level, and an image meant to convey depth and perspective will have a shallow depth of focus.

 Manual modes, by contrast, allow the user total control over the image being produced, taking the camera’s digital brain out of the equation entirely- and cameras that offer a program mode can combine the advantages of both.